enrike/ehu-abstractions/readme.txt

 -- HOW TO INSTALL THIS LIBRARY? --
 Like any other PD library http://puredata.info/docs/faq/how-do-i-install-externals-and-help-files You can also just keep the ehu folder next to your patches Note that EHU relies on some PD externals, all of them are included in PD-Extended (no longer maintained, although it will probably work well).
 If you want to use EHU within standard vanilla PD you need to install those extras manually or using Deken.
-You can also use PD-l2ork
+You can also use PD-l2ork or Malinette

 dependencies:
 The main dependencies are GEM (displaying graphics, cameras and video), GGEE (importing files for images, sound and video playing), HCS (some of the utilities) and cyclone (used in the video playing).
 This is the complete list